JoshuaHartz/Intro-to-Wireshark/README.md

 ```
 (tcp.flags.fin == 1) && (tcp.flags.push == 1) && (tcp.flags.urg == 1)
 ```
+This filter for example, finds all the TCP packets that have the FIN, PSH, URG flags set to 1.

 The filter system is fairly similar to object oriented programming imagine its like a very scuffed python IF statment.